Matchmaker, Matchmaker

 "Matchmaker, Matchmaker" is a song from the 1964 musical Fiddler on the Roof, with music by Jerry Bock and lyrics by Sheldon Harnick.
-It was later made into a film in 1971.
+The play was later made into a film in 1971.
 The story revolves around a poor Jewish milkman, Tevye, and his five daughters, as he attempts to maintain his Jewish traditions.
 His three eldest daughters marry, but each daughter's choice of husband moves further and further away from their traditions.

 Production

 BlueGobo explains "The sisters (including Bette Midler) sang "Matchmaker, Matchmaker" on the 1968 Tonys as part of a tribute to past Best Musical winners that were still running at the time."